 There are multiple ways to easily send and receive money in Canada but these will largely depend on the provider you decide to use.
 Below you will find everything you need to know about sending and receiving money.

-If you are a Canadian living abroad and looking for ways of sending money home, there are several options you can use.
-However, your choice of provider depends on your preferences and factors such as speed, cost, convenience, exchange rates and the like.
+If you are a Canadian living abroad and looking for ways of sending money home, there are several options you could choose from:

 Sending money to Canada via wire transfer takes anywhere from 3 to 5 days depending on the currency and the amount.
 Apart from the fees charged by the intermediaries, receiving banks also charge additional fees.